12.1 – Overview

 The computation of CPI is quite rigorous and detailed.
 It is one of the most critical metrics for studying the economy.
 A national statistical agency called the Ministry of Statistics and Programme Implementation (MOSPI) publishes the CPI numbers around the 2nd week of every month.

 The CPI stands at 8.28% for the month of May 2014.
 Here is a chart for the inflation for the last one year in India.

-As you can notice, the CPI inflation has kind of cooled off from the peak of 11.16% in November 2013.
+As you can notice, the CPI inflation has kind of cooled off from a peak of 11.16% in November 2013.
 The RBI’s challenge is to strike a balance between inflation and interest rates.
-Usually a low interest rate tends to increase the inflation and a high interest rate tends to arrest the inflation.
+Usually, a low-interest rate tends to increase inflation and a high-interest rate tends to arrest inflation.

 12.4 – Index of Industrial Production (IIP)